david-sackmary/URL-crawler/README.md

 # URL-crawler
-inputs list of URLs, outputs top word counts on each domain
+inputs a list of URLs, outputs top word counts on each domain.